jahman07104/blog_app/README.md

 check satus
-add the files and new changes to track commit the changes with a message and then git push This README would normally document whatever steps are necessary to get the application up and running.
+add the files and new changes to track commit the changes with a message and then git push this is now a repo of the original
+This README would normally document whatever steps are necessary to get the application up and running.